-Mass: Trinity Elementary West students attend Communion service, prayer or lessons daily at 8:15.
-The student led Mass is on Tuesdays at 8:15 am.
-Trinity Elementary East students attend Communion service or Mass daily at 8:15 am.
+Mass: Trinity East students attend Communion service or Mass daily at 8:15 am.
 The student led Mass is every Friday at 8:15 am.
+Trinity North students attend prayer or Mass daily at 8:15 am.
+The student led Mass is every Tuesday at 8:15 am.
+Trinity West students attend prayer or Mass daily at 8:15.
+The student led Mass is on Thursdays at 8:15 am.
 Students are active participants in the Masses.

 Parents and other family members are welcome to worship with the staff and students.
 Special services help to observe Advent, Catholic Schools Week, Lent, and Holy Week.

 Religion Classes/Prayer: At Trinity Elementary, religious formation of staff and students is of great importance.
 Teachers strive to have prayer permeate the school day.
 Formal religion classes are scheduled Monday through Friday.
-Scripture, religious values and attitudes are integrated into other curricular areas.
+Scripture, religious values and attitudes are integrated into other curricular areas with support from our Catholic Academic Integration Specialists.